Master's Degree Programme in Education and Learning

 • ability to communicate in a scientific context.

-There are two main research areas for Master’s theses in the Programme: 1) research on learning and education, and 2) research on educational policy and sociology of education.
+The Master’s thesis research in the Programme is divided into two main research areas that correspond with the research in the departments of the Faculty of Education: 1) research related to learning and instruction, and 2) research related to educational policy and sociology of education.

 Examples of thesis topics: